Functional Neurosurgery Fellowship

 Contact Number(s):

 Thomas Jefferson University is proud to offer a one-year SNS/CAST accredited fellowship in functional neurosurgery to one candidate per year.
-This fellowship will provide training in a comprehensive approach to the treatment of patients with a variety of diseases, including chronic pain, epilepsy, movement disorders, spasticity and spinal cord injury.
+This fellowship will provide training in a comprehensive approach to the treatment of patients with a variety of diseases, including epilepsy, movement disorders, chronic pain, and spasticity.

-The faculty consists of Ashwini Sharan, MD and Chengyuan Wu, MD, MSBmE.
-Dr. Sharan is a very prominent figure in the functional neurosurgery community.
-He is currently the president of the North American Neuromodulation Society.
+The faculty consists of Chengyuan Wu, MD, MSBmE, Ashwini Sharan, MD, Caio Matias MD, PhD, and Kevin J Hines, MD.
+Dr. Wu is a prominent figure in the functional neurosurgery community.
+He currently serves on the Board of Directors for the American Society for Stereotactic and Functional Neurosurgery.

 Application Information